E. H. W. Meyerstein

 Edward Harry William Meyerstein (11 August 1889 – 12 September 1952) was an English writer and scholar.
-He wrote poetry and short stories, and a Life of Thomas Chatterton.
+He wrote poetry, multiple novels, and over 100 short stories of which only a handful reached publication.

 Early life and education

 Meyerstein was born in Hampstead, London, the only son of Edward William Meyerstein and his wife Jessy Louise Solomon.
 His father was a merchant and stockbroker who was generous benefactor to the Royal Free Hospital became High Sheriff of Kent and was knighted in 1938.
-Meyerstein was educated at Holly Hill Hampstead, and then went to board at St Cyprian's School, Eastbourne.
+Meyerstein was educated at Holly Hill, Hampstead, and then went to board at St Cyprian's School, Eastbourne.
 At St Cyprian's, he met the future painter Cedric Morris, started collecting manuscripts from local bookshops and won the Harrow History Prize.
 With this under his belt, his mother then sent him to Harrow.
 Brought up as a Protestant, he was baptised before going to Harrow, with George Adolphus Storey the painter as his godfather.
 After Harrow, he went to Magdalen College, Oxford, where he had many friends including Wilfred Rowland Childe and John Wain.
 His verse was published in Oxford Poetry 1910–13 and later volumes.